 Mixed dry recyclables Wheelie bins in accordance with the capacity for houses.
 Or, one 1,100 litre wheelie black Eurobin with blue lid per every 7 flats.
 The body of each wheelie bin must carry the Council logo and name on the front face.
-Details on the method, colour and style of printing are available from the Council.
+We also issue hessian sacks to individual flats to help residents transport their recycling to the communal recycling bin.